SaudRamai/data_classification_app/data-governance-app/docs/DATA_CLASSIFICATION_POLICY.md

 ## 1. INTRODUCTION
 ### 1.1 Business Context
-Avendra recognizes data as one of its most valuable business assets.
+The organization recognizes data as one of its most valuable business assets.
 As our organization increasingly relies on data-driven decision making through our Snowflake data warehouse platform, it becomes critical to establish a systematic approach to data classification that ensures appropriate protection while enabling business objectives.

 ### 1.2 Risk Context
-Without proper data classification, Avendra faces several significant risks including inappropriate handling of sensitive business information, regulatory compliance failures, security vulnerabilities, and operational inefficiencies.
+Without proper data classification, The organization faces several significant risks including inappropriate handling of sensitive business information, regulatory compliance failures, security vulnerabilities, and operational inefficiencies.
 This policy addresses these risks by establishing clear classification criteria and procedures.

 ### 1.3 Policy Foundation
-This policy provides the foundational framework for data classification within Avendra's Snowflake environment, serving as the basis for subsequent data protection, access control, and governance policies.
+This policy provides the foundational framework for data classification within the organization's Snowflake environment, serving as the basis for subsequent data protection, access control, and governance policies.

 ## 2. PURPOSE AND SCOPE
 ### 2.1 Purpose
-This policy establishes Avendra's official data classification framework for Snowflake data warehouse environments.
+This policy establishes the official data classification framework for Snowflake data warehouse environments.
 The primary purposes are to:
 - Define consistent classification criteria and procedures for categorizing data based on sensitivity and business value
 - Establish standardized classification labels and their meanings
 - Provide guidance for data owners and users on proper classification procedures